Adolis García Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- Woodruff (2-1 with a 1.99 ERA and 26 strikeouts in 22 2/3 innings pitched) gets the start for the Brewers, his fifth of the season.
+- Peralta will look to grab his 10th victory when he makes the start for the Brewers, his 24th of the season.
+He is 9-8 with a 4.01 ERA and 157 strikeouts in 128 2/3 innings pitched.

-- The right-hander's last time out came on Saturday against the Chicago White Sox, when he threw 6 1/3 innings, surrendering two earned runs while giving up four hits.
+- The right-hander's most recent appearance was on Sunday against the Chicago White Sox, when he threw six scoreless innings while giving up four hits.

-- The 30-year-old has an ERA of 1.99, with 10.3 strikeouts per nine innings, in four games this season.
-Opponents are hitting .188 against him.

 © 2023 Data Skrive.
 All rights reserved.